phausheer/combineAndSummarize/codebook.md

 - An identifier of the subject who carried out the experiment.

 #This exercise# combined the following datasets into 1 dataset :
-- 'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
+- 'train/'test/ subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.
-- 'train/X_train.txt': Training set.
+- 'train/'test/X_train.txt': Training set.
-- 'train/y_train.txt': Training labels.
+- 'train/'test/y_train.txt': Training labels.
-- 'test/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
-Its range is from 1 to 30.
-- 'test/X_train.txt': Testing set.
-- 'test/y_train.txt': Testing labels.

 #Activity Codes to Descriptive Text#
 The Activity Codes column in file y_test.txt, labelled "V1" , was converted from a 1-byte alphabetic code to the text descriptive column called "activity" using the values in activity_labels.txt<br>